mailsac/mailsac-integration-test-java/README.md

                     if (array.length > 0) {
                         JsonNode jsonNode = objectMapper.convertValue(array[0], JsonNode.class);

-                        // After a message is retrieved from mailsac, the JSON object is checked to see if the link was parsed from the email and it is the correct link assertTrue(jsonNode.get("links").toString().contains("https://example.com"), "Missing / Incorrect link in email");
+                        // After a message is retrieved from mailsac, the JSON object is checked to see if the link was sent correctly assertTrue(jsonNode.get("links").toString().contains("https://example.com"), "Missing / Incorrect link in email");
                         break found;
                     }